 To honor and appease their pantheon of deities, the Maya conducted intricate rituals within these sacred caverns.
 Some rituals involved offerings, while others demanded more profound sacrifices, ranging from bats to even human beings.
 Petroglyphs adorned cave walls, and an array of artifacts, household items, foods, and totems were presented as tributes.
 Deep within the earth, priests led chants, prayers, and offerings.

 Actun Tunichil Muknal: This cave is renowned for housing the Crystal Maiden, an ancient skeleton adorned with sparkling calcium deposits.

-–Belize Caves Branch: This limestone enclosure is partly submerged, but that doesn’t stop tourists from floating into the cave on inner tubes for a glimpse of a world that thrived between 300 and 900 AD.
+Belize Caves Branch: Explore this partially submerged limestone cave by floating on inner tubes, and glimpse a world that thrived between 300 and 900 AD.

-–Black Hole Drop: Known formally as Actun Loch Tunich, this cave has earned the nickname “mother of all Belize caves” because visitors must be lowered through the rain forest canopy and into the basin below.
+Black Hole Drop: Also known as Actun Loch Tunich, this cave earns its nickname, “mother of all Belize caves,” as visitors are lowered through the rainforest canopy into its depths.